vanessabcs/vanessabcs/_posts/2022-04-06-labreport-abstract.md

 —------------

 *That, of course, is the idea of the project.
-Although it is far to be completed, and it takes some hours to fill in the values (because I have to collect information from lots of different sources and databases, in English, Latin, German, and French), I have to say it is a super exciting process to do.
+Although it is far from completed, and it takes some hours to fill in the values (because I have to collect information from lots of different sources and databases, in English, Latin, German, and French), I have to say it is a super exciting process to do.
 I feel like I want to stop everything else I'm doing and just keep filling each little gap.
 It's not only about the completion of the dataset itself; it's the collection process that turns me on.
 Not to mention the insights it's giving me!
 Anyway, I now modestly share with you the dataset as it is currently: [Skepticism to magic and witchcraft in print from the 16th to the 17th century](https://docs.google.com/spreadsheets/d/1ow_JvsTxkmBzErvFoufuzd2vUN0uG8t93seGaaSjBLM/edit?usp=sharing)*

 That's all for today!